igmt-official/igmt-official/README.md

 <br />

-### I'm a Python and Web Developer, Graphic Designer
+### I'm a Python and Web Developer, GFX Designer

+- 🔖 I have only know basic HTML, CSS, JS, BS, i'm planning to be a full stack developer in the future.
 - 👨‍💻 I'm currently learning everything on python.
 - 🤖 I'm focusing on scripts, bots, ai.
 - 🖍 I'm also a graphic designer.